 At the time, I did not know why but even after my very first yoga class something kept prompting me to return to the mat.
 I was not always sure what I was supposed to be doing, my arm strength let me down a lot and sometimes I fell asleep at the end.
 But it changed me.
 I enjoyed the feeling of being undisturbed, both within myself and in the room during each class.
 I felt energised yet calm after I left and very slowly I began to see changes in my strength, flexibility and the way I viewed myself and the world around me.

 After a while I began practicing Ashtanga with a wonderful teacher in Liverpool.
-Her guidance taught me, and still very much does, a lot about myself and allowed me to develop my personal practice at my own pace.
+Her guidance taught me, and still very much does, a lot about myself and allowed me to develop a personal practice at my own pace.
 I was never the most agile or flexible person and I was always focusing on an end goal rather than being in the moment.
-Yoga has taught me that I can be strong and I can be still in more ways than the obvious.
+Yoga has taught me that I can be strong and I can be still in so many more ways than the obvious.

 My experience in yoga is ongoing.
 I have learnt the most from my own dedicated self-practice and from the teachers I have studied and practiced with for many years.
 I continue to attend workshops and retreats so that I can build upon my knowledge in order to share the practice of yoga as fully, informatively and as safely as I can.
 I have also completed over 500 hours of teacher training which includes the study of Hatha, Ashtanga Vinyasa, Myofascial Release Techniques and Yin yoga.

 I truly believe that yoga is a transformative practice which can bring us closer to our experiences and each other .
 The benefits are numerous, outside and within, and I hope to share this in my classes.
 Yoga is not resigned to making shapes with your body, yoga is a journey and a commitment you make to yourself.